 Now you’re probably wondering how to swap out your furnace filter.
 More than likely, this will differ depending on what furnace you have, but typically:

-At Freschi Service Experts, we’ll swap out standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
+At Freschi Service Experts, we offer membership plans that include swapping out standard furnace filters.
 Give us a call today at 925-384-1303 or set up an appointment with us online.

 - Open or remove the air filter panel near the bottom of your furnace to uncover an open compartment.